English whisky’s field of dreams

 It’s mid-afternoon and I’m in a field in the English countryside with an expectant gathering of people.
 The sun pours onto golden grain.
 Charcoal clouds loom ominously in the distance.
 We’re being led through a maze of head-high crops that whistle and sway around us as the wind picks up, to a clearing where a circular flattened pagoda-shaped canvas tent appears.
 We enter and find it has been set with rows of communal benches.
 Winding vines weave up the pillars and around the bar.
 Flourishes of freshly cut wild flowers adorn the white-clothed tables.
 Highball cocktails are poured and music starts to play – a contemporary folk pop track that seems to be born of these fields.
 The song blows through the wildflowers and clover that grow between the tall grains outside.

 This is Lammas Day.
 The first of August.
-And we’re here to celebrate a tradition that goes back centuries – the harvesting of wheat from the fields of England.
+And we’re here to celebrate a tradition that goes back centuries – the harvesting of grain from the fields of England.
 Derived from the medieval word ‘hlafmæsse’ or ‘Loafmass’ – Lammas was an ancient Christian holiday and commemoration of the harvest where bread (the loaf) would be brought to church for Eucharist (the mass) to be blessed.

 Taking place on the exact halfway point between the Summer Solstice and the Autumn Equinox, Lammas was once an important festival for Anglo-Saxons and Celts.
 It was also a great pagan ritual, although sadly the pagans have not put in an appearance today.
 At least I don’t think they have.